leethree/attentive-ui/eyetrackerd/protocol.md

 - `msg <message>`

-	Send a message that meaned to be displayed to the user.
+	Send a message that meant to be displayed to the user.

 - `status <disconnected|ready|tracking|calibrating>`

 	Report the current status of eye tracker.

-- `ready`

-	Indicate that eye tracker is connected and ready.

-- `not_connected`

-	Indicate that eye tracker is not connected.

 - `tracking_started`